 The Association of Accounting Technicians offers affiliate memberships, which provides affiliates with access to a number of discounted fees on training courses to help them develop their skills and progress to a “member” level membership — and then register as a BAS agent with the TPB at the reduced 1,000 hours of experience concession.

-They also offer discounts on professional indemnity insurance and bookkeeping journals and publications.
-And they offer a range of online webinars to help members get their CPD hours up.
+Industry Associations can offer discounts on professional indemnity insurance and bookkeeping journals and publications.
+And they offer a range of online webinars to help members get their CPD hours up but you just have to demonstrate continuing education to keep you your CPD requirements.

 EzyLearn’s online training courses are accredited by BAS agents, accountants and bookkeepers — those we deem to be the industry’s “high water mark” for bookkeeping work.
 These people are the highest qualified individuals operating in the accounting and bookkeeping space.
 If they believe the content of our courses is genuinely of high quality and relevant to the bookkeeping world, then this is the accreditation that should give our students peace of mind.